-Privacy Notice in respect of the Terms of References for Part 1, the Carrick Case and Part 2
+Privacy Notice in respect of the Terms of References for Part 1, Part 2 and Part 3 (the Carrick case)

 Introduction